Find Affordable College Courses

 Check out the online human development bachelor's degree programs at these schools if you want to attend one of the most popular in North Carolina.

-Our 2023 rankings named University of North Carolina at Greensboro the most popular online school in North Carolina for human development and family studies students working on their bachelor’s degree.
-UNC Greensboro is a fairly large public school located in the large city of Greensboro.
+Our analysis found University of North Carolina at Greensboro to be the most popular school for human development and family studies students who want to pursue an online bachelor’s degree in North Carolina.
+UNC Greensboro is a large public school located in the large city of Greensboro.

 Of the 102 students majoring in human development at UNC Greensboro, 3% are male and 97% are female.